wiktoriakeller/bookstore/README.md

 # Bookstore

-Web API and a blazor client app for a bookstore.
+Web API and a Blazor client app for a bookstore.

 # Setup